PacktPublishing/Guide-to-NoSQL-with-Azure-Cosmos-DB/README.md

 Black Belt Software Developer award eight times.
 He lives with his wife, Vanesa, and his two sons, Kevin and Brandon.

-**Daron Yöndem**
-Daron Yöndem has been a Microsoft Regional Director and a Microsoft MVP for 11 years.
+**Daron Yöndem** has been a Microsoft Regional Director and a Microsoft MVP for 11 years.
 He is a regular speaker at international conferences, recently focusing on microservices, serverless, DevOps, and IoT.
 Daron currently works as a CTO at XOMNI Inc, a cloud company that builds PaaS offerings for retailers, such as XOGO, who are building decision